 Course Assignments Assignment Details Where and How to Submit MindTap Assignments These will be weekly assignments that will be done using the MindTap plugin software for BB9.
 Click the "Units" link in the left-hand menu.
 Unit descriptions followed by folders containing "Unit Materials" should then appear.
-Click on the items named "Chapter title - Aplia Homework".
-Discussion forum These are bi-weekly assigned discussion topics These are posted at the end of each unit in BB9.
-They can also be located under Discussions in BB9.
-FT Assignment This is an initial assignment due in September Submit through www.turnitin.com .
-Details will be provided by email.
+Click on the items named "Chapter title - Aplia Homework" and "Chapter title - End of Chapter questions".
+Media article One written assignment in which you find a media articles which analyzes a current economic issue.
+Click the "Assessments" link in the left-hand menu.
+Click the "Media article" folders for details of the project, its deadline and submission arrangements.
+This Media article will be submitted through www.turnitin.com